roberto-triumph/triumph4php/docs/debugger.md

 #Starting the debugger#
-By default, Triumph will *NOT* start listening for Xdebug connections are startup.
+By default, Triumph will *NOT* start listening for Xdebug connections on program startup.
 You must click on the "Start Debugger" button in the toolbar.
 You can change it so that Triumph starts listening for Xdebug connections if you want, but fair warning: this will cause Triumph to pause a little bit when exiting (because it has to stop